How to safely reduce the length of your period

 As always, if you’re experiencing way heavier or more painful periods than usual, make an appointment with your doctor to rule out any potential problems.

 This article is informational only and is not offered as medical advice.
 It is not a substitute for a consultation with your physician.
-If you have any gynecological/medical concerns or conditions, please consult your physician.
+If you have any gynecological/medical concerns or health conditions, please consult your physician.

-© 2023 The Flex Company.
+© 2024 The Flex Company.
 All Rights Reserved.